rdurica/php_starter_kit/README.md

 about the underlying setup.

 The starter kit is built on the latest stable version of PHP and includes all the necessary extensions and libraries to get you going.
-Additionally, it provides the ability to easily install and manage dependencies using Composer, and the ability to debug your application using Xdebug.

 This repository is intended to be a starting point for new projects and can be easily customized to fit the specific needs of your project.

-## Aliases
-- **ll**: ls -lah
-- **c**: composer

 ## Getting Started

 1. Clone the repository: git clone https://github.com/rdurica/php_starter_kit.git
-2. Build the Docker image: docker-compose build
+2. Build the Docker image, ssl certificates: `make init`
-3. Run the Docker container: docker-compose up -d
-4. Access the application in your browser at http://localhost:8000
+4. Access the application in your browser at https://robbyte.local/

+After initial instalation you can use these commands:
+- **make buildimage:** rebuild docker image
+- **make up:** Docker compose up -d
+- **make down:** Docker compose down
+- **make logs:** Show logs
+- **make sh:** docker exec -it <app> /bin/sh

 ## Included Tools